 Description of time series:

 Positive AMO values indicate the warm phase, during which surface waters in the North Atlantic Ocean are warmer than average, and negative AMO values indicate the cold phase, during which surface waters in the North Atlantic Ocean are cooler than average.
-During the last five years, the AMO indicator shows a positive, insignificant trend.
+During the last five years, the AMO has largely been in a positive phase, and continues to trend upward.

 Description of Atlantic Multidecadal Oscillation (AMO):

 The Atlantic Multidecadal Oscillation is a series of long-duration changes in the North Atlantic sea surface temperature, with cool and warm phases that may last for 20-40 years.
 Most of the Atlantic between the equator and Greenland changes in unison.
 Some areas of the North Pacific also seem to be affected.
 This broadscale climate condition affects air temperatures and rainfall over much of the Northern Hemisphere.
 It is also related to major droughts in the Midwest and the Southwest of the U.S. In the warm phase, these droughts tend to be more frequent and/or severe.
 Vice-versa for the cold phase.
 During the warm phases the number of tropical storms that mature into severe hurricanes is much greater than during cool phases.
 Despite the association of AMO with multiple weather and climate impacts, recent scientific debate has questioned whether this indicator is a natural climate variation, like the other climate indicators presented here, or a response of the climate system to human-caused climate change.
 Whether natural or a result of human-caused climate change, AMO is a useful feature for tracking large-scale weather and climate events.
 This climate condition impacts people and ecosystems across the globe and each of the indicators presented here.
 Interactions between the ocean and atmosphere alter weather around the world and can result in severe storms or mild weather, drought, or flooding.
-Beyond “just” influencing the weather and ocean conditions, these changes can produce secondary results that influence food supplies and prices, forest fires and flooding, and create additional economic and political consequences.
+Beyond “just” influencing the weather and ocean conditions, these changes can produce secondary results that influence food supplies and prices, forest fires and flooding, and create additional economic and political consequences

 Data Background: